1999AZZAR/live-chat-widget/API.md

 # Azzar AI Chat Widget API Reference

-This document provides details about the API endpoints available for the Azzar AI Chat Widget.
+This document provides details about the API endpoints available for the Azzar AI Chat Widget, which is powered by Cloudflare Workers.

 ## Common Headers